teuk/mediabot_v3/docs/HAILO_3.5.md

 - changed numbers or reversed explicit negation.

-Every normal Hailo reply enters this boundary. `HAILO_POST_EDIT_ENABLED=0` is an explicit emergency provider kill switch: it retains the sanitized local candidate and the same queue, expiry and late-authorization gates.
+Every normal Hailo reply enters this boundary. `HAILO_POST_EDIT_ENABLED=0` is an explicit emergency provider kill switch: it retains the locally prepared candidate and the same queue, expiry and late-authorization gates.
 An explicit provider is strict; `auto` is the only mode allowed to cross to another configured provider after failure.